Noovolari/leapp/docs/cli/index.md

 !!! warning

-    Leapp CLI will works only with the Desktop App is installed and running.
+    Leapp CLI works only if the Desktop App is installed and running.
     Note that version >= v0.11.0 of the Desktop App is required.
     Check the [installation guide](../installation/install-leapp/){: target='_blank'} to install the Desktop App.